lkingsford/7drl18/README.md

 The game is an attempt to take Batman Arkham Asylum/Arkham City/Shadows of Mordor style combat into the turn based space.

+# Special Note (For other programmers)

+This game was hacked together in 7 days.
+It's not indicative of my normal style - it's instead very rushed, sometimes using bad algorithms or techniques, sometimes with code that I would reject out of hand in code review due to bad variable names, comments, code grammar etc. Please don't judge me too harshly.

 # Rules (so far)

 ## Implemented combat rules